zaxguo/p1-kernel/docs/README.md

 # A tiny, modern kernel for Raspberry Pi 3

 Experiment descriptions are for you to read & reproduce.
-The assignments will be on Collab.
-They include Q&A and coding assignments.
+The assignments will be on LMS (e.g. Canvas).

 **Get the code**: